tnichols217/notes-old/APLang/Research Paper/Paper.md

 **Conclusion**

 Modularity can mean a few things to several different people.
 With many reasons, modularity definitely means better module and team management; simple maintainability and easy progressivity; and immediate cost savings due to ease in development and greater oppurtunity for features.
-Although modularity may have several benefits, it does not fit for every problem out there, such as space sensitive products or small simple
+Although modularity may have several benefits, it does not fit for every problem out there, such as space sensitive products or small simple projects